 Second, it was an event geared towards startups.
 During our research, we found that most new businesses rank digital marketing in general, and websites specifically, as a high priority in their business plan.
 Getting in front of businesses at this early stage was a brilliant opportunity for us.

-How did you make your show a success? ie what did you do differently to others?
+How did you make your show a success? ie what did you do differently from others?

 We didn’t want to look like an Apprentice candidate, chasing someone down the aisle pushing for the hard sell.
 Instead, we wanted to nurture genuine relationships with attendees.

-Our core idea was offering attendees a free, no-obligation 10-minute consultation on their digital plans.
+Our core idea was to offer attendees a free, no-obligation 10-minute consultation on their digital plans.
 We took bookings for the four weeks running up to the show and had somewhere between 10 and 20 booked in over the two days.

-During those consultations we had a look at their existing setup, what they wanted to achieve and created a really basic plan for what they needed to do to get there.
+During those consultations, we had a look at their existing setup, and what they wanted to achieve and created a really basic plan for what they needed to do to get there.